HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #### JavaScript

 JavaScript has been an important language in the web's growth, enabling dynamic and interactive experiences.
 However, when not optimized, it can also impact performance and energy consumption.
 Let's focus on some quick wins: optimizations that are easy to implement and great for sustainability.
 These tweaks can significantly improve your site's efficiency without sacrificing functionality.
-For a deeper dive into JavaScript's pros and cons, check out our comprehensive <a hreflang="en" href="./javascript">JavaScript chapter</a>.
+For a deeper dive into JavaScript's pros and cons, check out our comprehensive [JavaScript chapter](./javascript).

 ##### Minification, Tree Shaking & Code Splitting